How can I get an NHS dentist in an emergency or out of hours?

 How much will I be charged?

-An urgent dental treatment will cost £22.70 – see Understanding NHS dental charges.
+An urgent dental treatment will attract a fee – see Understanding NHS dental charges.

 If you’re entitled to free NHS dental care, you should be able to claim back the cost of any treatment.